jrochkind/attr_json/README.md

   on plugins or configuration, or for different article types -- but doesn't need to be very queryable generally.

+* You want to version your models, which is tricky with associations.
+  Minimize associations by inlining the complex data.

 * Generally, we're turning postgres into a _simple_ object-oriented document store.
 That can be mixed with an rdbms.
 The very same row can have document-oriented json data _and_ foreign keys